 If you want to modify a car, talk to your insurer before you spend any money.
 Even something as apparently minor as a go-faster stripe could signal a higher risk and alter your premium.

 If you've already altered your car, don't worry.
-We can give you an online quote for a maximum of two modifications.
-If the car has more than two modifications, or the mod in question isn't in our list, then call us on 0800 197 7178.
-We may still be able to give you a quote.
+We can still give you an online quote for a maximum of three modifications.